openmucextensions/recorder/README.md

 | updatePeriod | The automated channel configuration update period in ms | 86.400.000 (24 hours) |
 | blacklistFilename | The blacklist filename | ./conf/blacklist.xml |

 All properties start with `org.openmucextensions.app.recorder.`, so the full property name is this prefix followed by the property name in the table above.
+OpenMUC automatically synchronizes the logging timestamps with full hours.

 ## Blacklist configuration
 Drivers, devices or channels that should be ignored can be defined in a blacklist file.